 This TP is graded as part of the contrôle continu.
-You must send a written report (in a portable format) detailing your answers to the questions, and the corresponding source code (with compilation and execution instructions) by Friday next week (2017-10-27T23:59+0200) to:
+You must send a written report (in a portable format) detailing your answers to the questions, and the corresponding source code with compilation and execution instructions by Friday in two weeks (2019-10-25T23:59+0200) to:

-Working in teams of two is allowed (but not mandatory), in which case only one report needs to be sent, with the name of both students clearly mentioned.
+Working in teams of two is allowed and encouraged (but not mandatory), in which case only one report needs to be sent, with the name of both students clearly mentioned.